-As you can imagine, his claims are highly controversial, and there’s no clear consensus in the literature about whether livestock are detrimental or helpful to the land.
-Some studies seem to corroborate Savory’s claims; for example, this study found that a specific grazing pattern increased the water content of the soil.
-However, there are other studies that show no benefits whatsoever from intensive grazing, and some even show harm.
+Some studies seem to corroborate Savory’s claims; for example, a 2011 study found that a specific grazing pattern increased the water content of the soil.
+(1) However, there are other studies that show no benefits whatsoever from intensive grazing, and some even show harm.
 But this really shouldn’t surprise us; it’s illogical to assume that the methods used to restore land in Africa will also work in every other part of the world.
 Climates are different, soil is different, plants are different, and the type of livestock is different, so what works well in one area might not work in another area.
 The good news is that, as Savory’s talk shows us, livestock aren’t always harmful to the land, and can even be highly beneficial when managed responsibly.
-But we can’t say that livestock is always helpful, either.
+But we can’t say that livestock are always helpful, either.
 This highlights yet again the importance of finding a farmer you trust, because a responsible farmer will know how to manage their livestock in a way that preserves the land.